Jason Dozzell: Playing career

+Ipswich Town

 Playing football for the Langham Lions in the Colchester Youth League, Dozzell was noted as a "prolific schoolboy scorer", and was signed on schoolboy terms for Ipswich Town by Bobby Robson despite interest from West Ham United and Nottingham Forest.
 Selected for the senior squad by manager Bobby Ferguson, Dozzell made his debut for Ipswich Town in February 1984, coming on as a substitute against Coventry City.
 Ipswich won the match 3–1; Dozzell scored late in the second half, becoming the youngest player, at 16 years and 57 days, to score in the old English Football League First Division.
 He went on to make four further appearances in the 1983–84 season.
 The following season Dozzell made twenty appearances, five of them from the bench, and scored four goals.
 In the 1985–86 season he became a regular starter for Ipswich, scoring five goals in 51 games, although the club were relegated to the Football League Second Division.
 His 1986–87 season saw him play in every game, making 42 league and 11 cup appearances and scoring a single goal.
 He was also selected for the England under-21 team, for whom he played nine times without scoring.

 In the 1988–89 season, Dozzell finished as the club's joint top-scorer (with John Wark and Dalian Atkinson), scoring 13 goals from 37 appearances.
 The following two seasons saw Dozzell as a regular starter for the team, with 18 goals from 88 appearances.
 His 16 goals in the 1991–92 season helped John Lyall's Ipswich win the league title and secure promotion to the newly formed Premier League.
 He featured regularly the following season, scoring nine goals in 52 games and helping the club stave off relegation in their first season back in the top tier of English football.

+Tottenham Hotspur

 In August 1993, Dozzell was sold to Tottenham Hotspur for £1.9 million; in his first season, he made 36 appearances and scored ten goals across all competitions.
 Dozzell suffered numerous injuries during his time at White Hart Lane, restricting the number of games in which he played.
-In the 1994–95 season, he managed just eight appearances with one goal.
-He made a total of 89 league and cup appearances and scored 14 goals over his four seasons at the club.
-Dozzell made a brief return to Portman Road in 1997, on loan for a month, and made ten appearances before signing for Northampton Town in 1997.
+In the 1994–95 season, he managed just eight appearances in all competitions, scoring one goal.
+He made a total of 99 league and cup appearances and scored 14 goals over his four seasons at the club.
+Dozzell made a brief return to Portman Road in 1997, on loan for a month, and made ten appearances before leaving.

+Northampton Town

+He signed for Northampton Town in 1997.
 A season with The Cobblers saw him score four goals from 26 appearances and help the club to the play-off final at Wembley Stadium.
 This was followed by a move to newly promoted Colchester United, initially on a monthly contract, where Dozzell made more than 100 appearances and scored 11 goals over three seasons.